Pivot to Privacy First

 We built Confection to work with the apps you already use.
 Instead of disrupting and replacing existing relationships, our product will help you keep using your marketing partners in privacy-first browsing environments.

-And good news: as long as your site supports PHP, ASP, React, Angular, Node, Java, Python, Ruby, Erlang, or ColdFusion, you can use Confection.
+And good news: as long as your site supports a modern language like PHP, ASP, or React, you can use Confection.
 Installation is simple:

 1 Upload our lightweight fileset to your server or install our WordPress plugin.